hrfee/jellyfin-accounts/README.md

 ; Path to store valid invites. invites =
-; Path to store email addresses in JSON emails =
+; Path to store emails addresses in JSON emails =
 ; Path to the user policy template.
 Can be acquired with get-template. user_template =